Excommunication: The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) practices excommunication as a penalty for those who commit serious sins, i.e., actions that significantly impair the name or moral influence of the church or pose a threat to other people.
 In 2020, the church ceased using the term "excommunication" and instead refers to "withdrawal of membership".
 According to the church leadership General Handbook, the purposes of withdrawing membership or imposing membership restrictions are, (1) to help protect others; (2) to help a person access the redeeming power of Jesus Christ through repentance; and (3) to protect the integrity of the Church.
 The origins of LDS disciplinary procedures and excommunications are traced to a revelation Joseph Smith dictated on 9 February 1831, later canonized as Doctrine and Covenants, section 42 and codified in the General Handbook.

 The LDS Church also practices the lesser sanctions of private counsel and caution and informal and formal membership restrictions.
-(Informal membership restrictions was formerly known as "probation"; formal membership restrictions was formerly known as "disfellowshipment".)
+(Informal membership restrictions were formerly known as "probation"; formal membership restrictions were formerly known as "disfellowshipment".)

 Formal membership restrictions are used for serious sins that do not rise to the level of membership withdrawal.
 Formal membership restriction denies some privileges but does not include a loss of church membership.
 Once formal membership restrictions are in place, persons may not take the sacrament or enter church temples, nor may they offer public prayers or sermons.
 Such persons may continue to attend most church functions and are allowed to wear temple garments, pay tithes and offerings, and participate in church classes if their conduct is orderly.
 Formal membership restrictions typically lasts for one year, after which one may be reinstated as a member in good standing.